Study topics which are frequently the subject of expert testimony in court, and have most relevance internationally.

-Acquiring this qualification will be a key step in the development of professional expertise in forensic odontology.
+Acquiring this qualification will be a key step in the development of professional expertise in forensic dentistry.

 You will gain:

-- Skills, knowledge and experience in aspects of forensic odontology which are most frequently the subject of expert testimony in course.
+- Skills, knowledge and experience in aspects of forensic dentistry which are most frequently the subject of expert testimony in court.

-- A deep understanding of the role of other forensic disciplines, resulting in in-depth knowledge of where and how forensic odontology links with the wider forensic community.
+- A deep understanding of the role of other forensic disciplines, resulting in in-depth knowledge of where and how forensic dentistry links with the wider forensic community.

 - The necessary skills to plan, execute and write-up a research project.

-The interdisciplinary aspect of this course, and the focus on the important aspects of forensic odontology will ensure that you are in a position to contribute to forensic service provision in your region/country.
+The interdisciplinary aspect of this course, and the focus on the important aspects of forensic dentistry will ensure that you are in a position to contribute to forensic service provision in your region/country.

 English Language Requirement